 Python package for automatic differentiation, JIT compilation, and GPU support.
 I’ve found this package incredibly helpful for structural modelling.

 Python package that allows researchers to run R functions in Python.
-This is incredibly useful when a research project is written in Python but relies on statistical routines implemented only in R.
+This package is incredibly helpful when I have a Python research project but need to use statistical routines implemented only in R.

-System for web browser automation.
-Selenium can simulate clicks and keystrokes to automate the chore of clicking through a website.
-For example, it can be used to scrape data from a website that lacks a modern API.
-Python integration is simple with the selenium package.
+System for web browser automation, which can simulate clicks and keystrokes to automate the chore of clicking through a website.
+Python integration is straightforward with the selenium package, which I’ve used to scrape data from websites that lack a modern API.